gomatcha/matcha/README.md

 func init() {
     // Registers a function with the objc bridge.
 This function returns
-    // a view.Root, which can be display in MatchaViewController. bridge.RegisterFunc("github.com/overcyn/tutorial New", func() *view.Root {
+    // a view.Root, which can be displayed in a MatchaViewController. bridge.RegisterFunc("github.com/overcyn/tutorial New", func() *view.Root {
         // Call the TutorialView initializer.
         return view.NewRoot(New(nil, ""))